FAIR Fine Art Checklist

 • Use angled light to show paper texture, fiber-style edge tone, surface sheen, and any silver mirroring, ferrotype-like gloss, or darkroom-era condition patterns.

-• If the back is blank, mounted, or hidden by framing, document that clearly.
-A blank back can appear on older darkroom prints, but also on trimmed, mounted, or reframed later works.
+• If the back is blank, mounted, or hidden by framing, document that plainly.
+A blank back can appear on older darkroom prints and on trimmed, mounted, or reframed later works.

 • Attach any gallery label, estate documentation, exhibition tag, or prior appraisal that mentions gelatin silver, darkroom print, fiber paper, hand print, or printer identity.